sturtevantma/Sparse-Matricies/README.md

 # Documentation

 ### SparseNode
-Is a class that contains the x & y coordinates of a node, the value at the x & y coordinates, and also a pointer that points to the next node.
+Is a struct that contains the x & y coordinates of a node, the value at the x & y coordinates, and also a pointer that points to the next node.

 `SparseNode::x`
 The horizontal posistion of the node ( 0 is left column )